By Megan Fallis, Brand Evangelist

 There are also important benefits in listening to peers’ calls so best practices can be identified and modeled.

 It’s not often a salesperson reaches a decision-maker on the first call.
 Gatekeepers can be tough.
 They don’t have the decision-making power to buy the product or service, but they ultimately decide whether to put you through to a person who does.

 Be friendly, polite, and assertive when asking for a decision-maker.
 Confidently ask to speak to the point of contact and watch your tone.
 Be upbeat, positive, and make sure to use please and thank you.
 Using a friendly tone generally provides an opportunity to confirm with the gatekeeper the person you’re asking for is indeed the decision-maker.

 When you’re pushy, rude, and try to evade simple questions like your name or the company you’re calling with, you’ll fail to get past the gatekeeper every single time.

 The cold calling tips shared will help build a solid foundation for building confidence to get into the ring and stay there.
 You’ll take punches, get knocked down, but you certainly won’t be knocked out.
 It may take the full nine rounds to win, but you’ll get there.

-Megan Fallis is Vice President of Marketing for Quality Contact Solutions.
+Megan Fallis is a Brand Evangelist for Quality Contact Solutions.
 Megan’s experience includes working as an outbound telemarketing manager for a Fortune 100 company for many years.
 Megan has been both a client and an employee of QCS, so she knows first-hand the quality, productivity and passion the team brings to work on a daily basis.
 You can reach Megan at [email protected] or 516-656-5120.